 Of the Hiroshige fish prints I have found on the internet, trout is definitely my favorite.
 It captures the motion of trout in river and also has streaks of the magical blue that is in many of my favorite Japanese prints (the pigment called Prussian blue).

-Among the still lifes, the bonito is a favorite.
+Among the still life prints, the bonito with saxifrage is a favorite.

-In the 1997 book by Matthi Forrer, the following translation of the poem by Toshihiro Machikado that appears on the print:
+The 1997 book by Matthi Forrer has the following translation of the poem by Toshihiro Machikado that appears on the print:

 Fresh bonito tastes best